LEGACY PROJECT STUDIES

 This project reflects the importance of physical memory, site-based care, and honoring those whose lives deserve to be remembered beyond the records.

-The Thomas Lee Crawford Sr. Legacy Project
+Thomas Lee Crawford Sr.

-This project focuses on documenting the life of my maternal grandfather, Thomas Lee Crawford Sr., who at 98 years old continues to carry generations of memory.
+This project focuses on documenting the life of my maternal grandfather, Thomas Lee Crawford Sr., who at 99 years old continues to carry generations of memory.

 Through saved interviews, family stories, and historical context, I’ll be working to preserve his life experiences — including his firsthand account of the 1937 Ohio River flood — and the legacy he’s built through family, work, and resilience.